Delia Smith Coleslaw Recipe

 Directions

-• Pour dressing over vegetables and toss well.
+• Combine: Pour the dressing over the vegetables and toss everything together until well coated.

 Notes